The SLaS Method

 SLaS training develops mix and balanced registration and will enable you to sing in any musical style healthily, with increased stamina, confidence, strength, flexibility, and freedom.

-The Eight Steps of Vocal Development is a comprehensive vocal training method that develops powerful, even, consistent singing by changing your incorrect habits, one step at a time, to successful habits that serve you.
+The SLaS Method is a comprehensive vocal training method that develops powerful, even, consistent singing by changing your incorrect habits, one step at a time, to successful habits that serve you.

 The Sing Like a Star vocal training method is based on the following concepts: